Ukraine-Russia invasion: Europe prepares for wave of refugees

 Traffic jams clogged the roads out of some cities, and some walked on foot into Poland and Hungary.

-The UN refugee chief warned that "humanitarian consequences on civilian populations will be devastating".
+The UN refugee chief warned that the humanitarian impact will be "devastating".

-"We are gravely concerned about the fast-deteriorating situation and ongoing military action in Ukraine," United Nations High Commissioner for Refugees Filippo Grandi said.
+"We are particularly worried about displacement - about people on the move," Filippo Grandi told the BBC's Lyse Doucet, who is in Kyiv.

-"There are no winners in war but countless lives will be torn apart."
+"We estimate that more than 100,000 must have already moved out of their homes in Ukraine seeking safety in other parts of the country," he said, speaking from Geneva.
+Mr Grandi added that his agency had stockpiled supplies to provide aid to people in Ukraine - but it could not act while military action was still happening.

 Ukraine's European neighbours say they are ready to receive refugees fleeing the country of 44 million people - one of the most populous in Europe.